aormsby/Xamarin-Label-FontAutoSize/README.md

 ### Broken Property Bindings (use ghost sizing)

-Because of the way C# objects reference data, any label property modifed during the sizing has its binding overriden and replaced with explicit data.
+Because of the way C# objects reference data, any label property modified during the sizing has its binding overridden and replaced with explicit data.
 (Only the `Text` property at this time.)
 The ghost sizing method explained in this document gets around this nicely.
 Ghost sizing is not required, but you should be aware of the risks when not using it.

 ### Word Safe - Space Delimited Words (Localization Issue)